How to integrate with the Timelines endpoints

 For example, an app using OAuth 2.0 App-Only auth for both of these timelines endpoints, can make 1500 requests (including pagination requests) to the user Tweet timeline, and 450 requests (including pagination requests) to the user mention timeline within a 15-minute timeframe.
 That same app, within the same 15-minute timeframe, with two different authorized users (using OAuth 1.0a User Context) can make 900 requests (including pagination requests) to the user Tweet timeline, and 180 requests (including pagination requests) to the user mention timeline for each authenticated user.

 Reverse chronological home timeline has a per-user rate limit of 180 requests per a 15 min window.
+With this endpoint you can return every Tweet created on a timeline over the last 7 days as well as the most recent 800 regardless of creation date.

 The Twitter API v2 allows you to select exactly which data you want returned from the API using fields and expansions.
 The expansion parameter allows you to expand objects referenced in the payload.
 For example, this endpoint allows you to request poll, place, media, and other objects using the expansions parameter.